brijeshkumar-chavda/Dart/terminology.md

 Q. What is identifiers?
 - An identifiers is a name that given by programmer to define the variable, function, classes etc.

-Q. What if variable is inside a class?
-- Variable inside a class known as a fields, properties